Melqart: Graeco-Roman traditions

 The Tyrian Heracles answers by appearing to Dionysus.
 There is red light in the fiery eyes of this shining god who clothed in a robe embroidered like the sky (presumably with various constellations).
 He has yellow, sparkling cheeks and a starry beard.
 The god reveals how he taught the primeval, earthborn inhabitants of Phoenicia how to build the first boat and instructed them to sail out to a pair of floating, rocky islands.
 On one of the islands there grew an olive tree with a serpent at its foot, an eagle at its summit, and which glowed in the middle with fire that burned but did not consume.
 Following the god's instructions, these primeval humans sacrificed the eagle to Poseidon, Zeus, and the other gods.
 Thereupon the islands rooted themselves to the bottom of the sea.
 On these islands the city of Tyre was founded.

-Gregory of Nazianzus (Oratio 4.108) and Cassiodorus (Variae 1.2) relate how Tyrian Heracles and the nymph Tyrus were walking along the beach when Heracles' dog, who was accompanying them, devoured a murex snail and gained a beautiful purple color around its mouth.
+Gregory of Nazianzus and Cassiodorus relate how Tyrian Heracles and the nymph Tyrus were walking along the beach when Heracles' dog, who was accompanying them, devoured a murex snail and gained a beautiful purple color around its mouth.
 Tyrus told Heracles she would never accept him as her lover until he gave her a robe of that same colour.
 So Heracles gathered many murex shells, extracted the dye from them, and dyed the first garment of the colour later called Tyrian purple.
 The murex shell appears on the very earliest Tyrian coins and then reappears again on coins in Imperial Roman times.

-From the sixth century BCE. onward in Cyprus, where there was strong Phoenician cultural influence on the western side of the island, Melquat was often depicted with Heracles' traditional symbols of a lion skin and club, although it is unclear how strongly this connection between the figures was throughout the rest of Phoenician culture.
+From the sixth century BCE. onward in Cyprus, where there was strong Phoenician cultural influence on the western side of the island, Melqart was often depicted with Heracles' traditional symbols of a lion skin and club, although it is unclear how strongly this connection between the figures was throughout the rest of Phoenician culture.

 Attempts at a synthesis

 The paucity of evidence on Melqart has led to debate as to the nature of his cult and his place in the Phoenician pantheon.
-William F. Albright suggested he was a god of the underworld partly because the god Malku, who may be Melqart, is sometimes equated with the Mesopotamian god Nergal, a god of the underworld, whose name also means 'King of the City'.
+William F. Albright suggested he was a god of the underworld partly because the god Milku, who may be Melqart, is sometimes equated with the Mesopotamian god Nergal, a god of the underworld, whose name also means 'King of the City'.
 Others take this to be coincidental, since what is known about Melqart from other sources does not suggest an underworld god, and the city in question could conceivably be Tyre.
 It has been suggested that Melqart began as a sea god who was later given solar attributes, or alternatively that he began as a solar god who later received the attributes of a sea god.